The Edublogger

 Adding Your Feedburner Feed To Your Blog

-I recommend you also refer to Feedburner Quick Start Guides for Blogger, WordPress, TypePad, MySpace, Podcasting for blogs other than Edublogs.
+I recommend you refer to Feedburner Quick Start Guides for Blogger, WordPress, TypePad, MySpace, Podcasting for blog platforms other than Edublogs.

 FINAL THOUGHT